Alcohol-related brain damage (ARBD): what is it and who gets it?

 Alcohol-related brain damage

-How is ARBD different to dementia?
+How is ARBD different from dementia?

 ARBD doesn’t always get worse over time, unlike common causes of dementia such as Alzheimer’s disease.
 If a person with ARBD stops drinking alcohol and receives good support, they may be able to make a partial or even full recovery.
 They may regain much of their memory and thinking skills, and their ability to do things independently.